VivekShaha07/LightBeam.ai-Assignment/Second Assignment/README.md

 * Explanation of the above command: a) app.py is the file name where the code resides

   b) "print": It specifies the operation to be performed on the directory.

   There are five types of operations that can be performed.
     i) add
     ii) remove
     iii) fetch
     iv) update
     v) print

   c) Path of the directory : The path to the folder in which you want to conduct certain operations.
 Always specific the path in double quote

-* Few sample command which would help the user to get a better understanding
+* Few sample command which would help the user for giving input as per the format given in step number 3.
     1) python app.py add "D:\Web\LightBeam.ai Assignment\Second Assignment"
     2) python app.py remove "D:\Web\LightBeam.ai Assignment\Second Assignment"
     3) python app.py fetch "D:\Web\LightBeam.ai Assignment\Second Assignment"